-Traditionally, web hosting has been used to publish websites on the internet.
-However, now fast broadband connections are common, businesses are increasingly using web hosting for jobs they’d previously have done using in-house IT equipment
+Web hosting was once soley a way to publish websites on the internet.
+However, as broadband speeds have increased and technologies evolved, businesses are increasingly using web hosting for jobs they’d previously have carried out using in-house IT equipment

-Choosing a web host can be tricky.
-There are hundreds of suppliers to pick from, offering a wide array of hosting packages.
+Choosing a web host can be tricky; there are hundreds of suppliers to pick from, with each one offering a wide array of hosting packages.

 But don’t panic!
 A good place to start is by deciding what type of web hosting you need.
 Here’s a summary of the main options: